projectriff/node-function-invoker/README.md

 ## Purpose
 The *node function invoker* provides a Docker base layer for a function consisting of a single NodeJS module.
-It accepts gRPC requests, invokes the command for each request in the input stream, and sends the command's output to the stream of gRPC responses.
+It accepts HTTP requests, invokes the function for each request in the input stream, and sends the function's output to the HTTP response.

 ## Development